sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 ### Add navigation menu item
 Now that you have set up the **Cart** page, you need to let users get to the page.
 There are 2 ways users can navigate between pages.

-You can can create a button or other UI component, and then create logic to respond to a button click or other event, and then use the **Open Page** flow function.
+You can create a button or other UI component, and then create logic to respond to a button click or other event, and then use the **Open Page** flow function.
 That is what you did to navigate from the product list page to the product detail page.

 But users might want to navigate to the **Cart** page at any time.
 So you can create a static menu that is available all the time.
 Every new app comes with a menu and a single item to return to the home page.
 In this step, you will create a new menu item for the **Cart** page.